Can I or anybody else look through my phone to review the data I have sent via KOORCA®?

 What does it cost?

-$2.99 once off App Store purchase fee.
-No ongoing subscription fee and no advertising.
-It’s anonymous, so we have no contact details to on sell.
-This app is for the benefit of the community, by the people for the people.
+It’s FREE!
+No subscription fee and no advertising.
+We never collect person identification information from you, so we have no contact details to on-sell either.
+We can help you but we can’t extract money from you.
+This app is for the benefit of the community, by the people for the people!

 When would it be appropriate to tag something on KOORCA®?